2xAA/uC.js/README.md

 # µC.js
 A simple, high-level, JavaScript library for the µCollective.org API.

-You can find an API example page [here](http://2xaa.github.io/uC.js/)
+You can find an API example page [here](http://2xaa.github.io/uC.js/) and the full API documentation [here](http://api.ucollective.org/docs/).

 ## Let's go